 There are things you can do after you get this notice to try to stop the eviction.

-Your landlord can then file an Application to End a Tenancy and Evict a Tenant – Form L2 with the if
+Your landlord can then file a Form L2: Application to End a Tenancy and Evict a Tenant with the (LTB) if:

 - the landlord claims that you didn't cancel the N5 notice by stopping the behaviour within 7 days,